ye-susan/100-days/day32/README.md

-# Exercise: Element Clone
+# Play Blocks
-Exercise to practice more DOM: cloning elements, dragging elements, and removing them
+Project to create cloned element that are draggable and removable
 </br>
 From: Laurence Svekis's JavaScript 50+ Projects Course